kucherenkoai/laravel-websockets-zmq/README.md

 ## About Laravel WebSocketsZMQ
 It's WebSocket package that use ZMQ and Ratchet library.

-## Install WebSockets ZMQ with docker
+## Install WebSocketsZMQ with docker

 #### php-fpm